SteamInputWiki/SteamInputWiki/chapter-8/08_additional_resources.md

 * [r/SteamDeck](https://reddit.com/r/SteamDeck) Steam Deck subreddit
 * [r/SteamController Discord](https://discord.gg/0rbOrsYLYD69x2Sw) the official Discord server of the official subreddit
 * Steam Controller Community on Steam itself
-* "SCAPI Games" curator group on Steam focused on reviewing games from the perspective of how they work with Steam Input, basic configuration OR SIAPI implementation.
-“SCAPI” instead of “SIAPI” is due to age.
 * Steam Input Valves own Steamworks documentation for Steam Input and the Controller.

 If you run or know of any other communities that you think should be listed here, please feel free to reach out to get on here.